-According to the Antitrust Law (3/2005), the Egyptian Competition Protection Authority (CPA) is the competent regulator for antitrust.
-However, there has been dispute between the CPA and the National Telecommunication Regulatory Authority (NTRA) regarding jurisdiction over any antitrust issue related to the telecoms sector.
+According to Antitrust Law No. 3/2005, the Egyptian Competition Protection Authority (CPA) is the competent regulator for antitrust.
+However, there has been a dispute between the CPA and the National Telecommunication Regulatory Authority (NTRA) regarding jurisdiction over any antitrust issue related to the telecoms sector.